 Firstly, let’s explore everything that’s essential about books in Minecraft, focusing on their uses.

 Some pretty essential assets in Minecraft require books.
-For instance, if you’re planning to build an enchanting table, you’ll need two diamonds, four obsidian, and a book.
 Moreover, to make the enchanting table more potent, bookshelves are necessary.

 Books are essential if you want to store any enchantment for later use.
 In this sense, you can avoid bonding an item to undesired enchantments at the table.